 Figure 5: Traffic Light Controller (left) and its class dia- gram (right).

 as no vehicle is detected on the farmroad, the highway lights should remain green.
 Otherwise, the highway lights should change from yellow to red, allowing the farmroad lights to become green.
 The farmroad lights stay green only as long as a vehicle is detected on the farmroad and never longer than a set interval to allow the traffic to flow along the highway.
-If these conditions are met, the farmroad lights change from green to yellow to red, allowing the highway lights to return to green.
+If these conditions are no longer met, the farmroad lights change from green to yellow to red, allowing the highway lights to return to green.
 Even if vehicles are waiting to cross the highway, the highway should remain green for a set interval.

-The object-oriented class diagram follows the de- sign in Yasmine (Yasmine, ) and is shown in Fig. 5 (right).
+The object-oriented class diagram follows the de- sign shown in Fig. 5 (right).
 The behavior of each class is described by a state machine.
 The design of behaviors of Inter- section and TrafficLight is shown in Fig. 6 (left and right, respectively).
 All of the states of Intersection- StateMachine, except FarmwayOpen, are compos- ite.
 The details of SwitchingHighwayToFarmroad and SwitchingFarmroadToHighway are actually shown on the yasmine site (Yasmine, ).

 The conditions for switching from the state High- wayOpen to SwitchingHighwayToFarmroad are: (1) a minimum time for the highway open is elapsed; and